Browsed by

 Did it take until the fifth century to finalize the NT canon?

-The views expressed here are admittedly a little different than the traditional, or orthodox, view of how the NT canon, in particular, and the Bible as a whole, came into acceptance.
+The views expressed here are admittedly a little different than the traditional, or orthodox, view of how the New Testament canon, in particular, and the Bible as a whole, came into acceptance.
 The views presented here actually stand in stark contrast to modern-day populist scholars, like the agnostic Bart Ehrman. read more

 Notes on the Origin of the New Testament Canon